Key Facts 2021–22

 - In addition to a traditional core curriculum, Loomis offers courses in Arabic, Chinese, economics, linear algebra, and multivariable calculus; advanced biology electives in microbiology, molecular biology, genetics, and anatomy/cell biology; and a wide range of philosophy/psychology/religious studies offerings from existentialism to theory of knowledge.

-- Agricultural Proctors, Environmental Proctors, and Gilchrist Environmental Fellowship Program
+- Environmental Proctors, and Gilchrist Environmental Fellowship Program

-- Loomis Chaffee Summer Program: an intensive five-week program for students entering grades 7 through 12 that combines the best of rigorous academics with a fun summer experience
+- Loomis Chaffee Summer Program: two- to four-week programs for students entering grades 7 through 11 that combines the best of rigorous academics with a fun summer experience.

 - More than 40 student clubs and organizations